 His paintings are inspired greatly from nature.
 He paints through his imagination and from memory of his experiences.
 Although he has left printmaking, yet its tools subconsciously influence the way his works are developed.
 In the pages here, one may see the various styles and practices the artist developed in the last few years; each one being unique in treatment and outcome.

-He has been painting regularly since the year 2007.
+He has been painting actively since the year 2006.
 His works have been selected for participation in the Annual State Art Exhibitions of the Jammu & Kashmir Academy of Art, Culture and Languages in the years 2008-09, 2009.-10, 2010–11, 2012-13.
-His intent to display publicly began with the India Art Festival Delhi Edition 2016 where five of his nature abstracts were on show.
-He subsequently participated in several group shows displaying his works in the Lalit Kala Akademi, AIFACS, Artizen Art Gallery (Pearey Lal Bhawan) and other private galleries in Delhi.
-Today, his works are available on several leading online galleries/portals and also directly through him.
-Presently he is holding back from displaying his new works on this site as he feels that the computer screen is not able to do justice to the colours, textures and the real feel of art.
+He has participated in the India Art Festivals in the years 2016 and also in 2017 when he was represented by Galerie Art Eterne.
+He has organized and partcipated in group shows displaying his works in the Lalit Kala Akademi (New Delhi), AIFACS (Confluence ’16 and ’18), Artizen Art Gallery (Pearey Lal Bhawan), Shanta Art Gallery, Art Junction, The Lalit Hotel, the Janpath Subway (art at public places organized by NDMC), Literature Fest at Noida Golf Club and other noted galleries in Delhi.
+His works are available on several leading online galleries/portals, select Delhi based galleries and also directly through him.

 There is a pleasure in the pathless woods,